dae-ne/update-tags/README.md

 ## Notes

-- When incrementing version using the `type` input, the latest full version, non pre-release, tag is used as a base.
+- When incrementing version using the `type` input, the latest full version, non pre-release, is used as a base.
 For example, even if the current version is `v1.2.0-alpha.1`, the `minor` type will increment the latest `v1.1.23` version to `v1.2.0`.

 - The `v` prefix can be used, but it's not required.
 Both `1.2.3` and `v1.2.3` are valid version strings.